Rosemary Essential Oil: Therapeutic Benefits, Uses, & Recipes (Updated April 2020)

 If you want to use rosemary oil to help relieve pain and inflammation, dilute a few drops in a carrier oil and massage the mixture into the affected area.
 Avoid rubbing pure rosemary oil directly on your skin, as there may be chance that it can cause irritation and dermatitis.

-Now and then we deal with respiratory problems.
-At times, we get colds, the flu, or sore throat.
+Now and then we get colds, the flu, or sore throat.
 If you have allergies, certain times of the year may be worse than others.
 These situations may disrupt our day-to-day lives, as we have to push through symptoms like a runny nose, congestion, headache, and cough.

 Fortunately, rosemary oil has been found to be able to relieve symptoms of respiratory issues.
 If you’re experiencing an infection, rosemary oil also has antiseptic and antimicrobial properties that can help clear up symptoms.